 Riding is so much fun, and it’s no wonder that many start by looking at 50cc options.
 They can fall into the gray area in some places with licensing, and they tend to be the most affordable transportation options.
-That said, how fast will a 50cc engine go?!
+That said, how fast are 50cc engines?!
 How much zip can you expect?

 50cc engines are expected to reach a maximum speed of 30 miles per hour (mph) if restricted.
 If unrestricted, 50cc engines have been reported to reach up to 43 mph without additional modifications.